ebenefuenf/quma/README.rst

 Quma
 ====

-A simple library which maps SQL scripts to methods.
+A simple Python > 3.5 library which maps SQL scripts to methods.
 Unlike ORMs, it allows to write SQL as it was intented and to use all featuers that the DBMS provides.

 Installation
 ------------